 The following sections describe the full performance testing procedures i.e. detailed testing of each parameter with a patient simulator or specified tools.
-Please refer to the section When to perform Tests for information on when which testing procedure is required.
+Please refer to the section When to perform Tests (on page 36) for information on when which testing procedure is required.